 Food has a direct impact on blood glucose and, subsequently, A1C.

-Choose a healthy diet: Avoid sugar, refined carbs, and factory-made foods.
-However, you can enjoy it on rare occasions during festivals; occasionally, high BS does not cause significant damage.
-Still, you should practice limit; otherwise, your blood sugar level may get disturbed, and become difficult to bring it back to track.
-An adequately chosen Diabetes diet is effective in blood-glucose management and achieving target a1c.
+Avoid sugar, refined carbs, and factory-made foods.
+However, you can enjoy it on some rare occasions during festivals; occasionally, high BS does not cause significant damage.
+Still, you should practice limit; otherwise, your blood sugar level may get disturbed, and becomes difficult to get back on track.

-Low-carb or low-fat diet, which one to choose? - Type 2 diabetes has a problem with carbohydrate metabolism.
+Which diet is better, low-fat or low-carb? - Type 2 diabetes has a problem with carbohydrate metabolism.
 For type 1 diabetes high carb diet makes it difficult to manage BS.
-So, whether you are type 1 or type 2, a low-carb or reduced-carb diet is the best.
+So, whether you are type 1 or 2, a low-carb or reduced-carb diet is the best.
 However, don’t lose the nutritional benefits of vegetables, fruits, nuts, seeds, and greens.
 You can lower your carb in steps until you reach your A1C goal.

-Choose unrefined carbs that retain their fiber, vitamins, minerals, and other natural compounds, which promotes health.
-Prefer low glycemic index foods such as beans, seeds, whole grains, vegetables, and fruits.
+Choose unrefined carbohydrates rich in fiber, vitamins, minerals, and other natural compounds that promote health.
+Select foods with a low glycemic index, such as whole grains, beans, seeds, and fruits and vegetables.

-Consistent with your carb intake – Plan to eat the same amount of carbs at every meal on all days.
-It can help achieve your target a1c because your body finds it easy to handle.
-For this, you need to learn carb counting in your meals.
+Consistent with your carb intake: Plan to eat the same amount of carbs at each meal on all days; Ideally, eat the fewest carbohydrates possible for dinner.
+It can assist you in achieving your desired A1c because it is simple for your body to process.

 Restrict calorie intake: A study shows restricted calorie intake leads to a healthier life and the best life expectancy.
-Calorie restriction helps to lower your blood sugar & A1C; also, it improves health in unexpected ways.
+Calorie restriction helps to lower your blood sugar & A1C.

-Have meals at the same time every day: Taking your meals on time could stop BS fluctuation.
-But, if you wish, you can skip dinner with just a glass of warm milk with a pinch of turmeric.
+Eat at the same time every day.
+Eating on time can help you avoid BS fluctuations.
+Preferably, you can skip dinner by just having a glass of warm milk with a pinch of turmeric.

 Try achieving your target by changing your diet, their combination, timing, and or its frequency.